mturk/svcbatch/README.md

   directory defined using **-w** option.

-  If neither are defined, both home and work directories will be set to either the path of the batch file if it was defined as n absolute path.
-Otherwise directory of the svcbatch.exe will be used as both home and working directory.
+  If neither are defined, both home and work directories will be set to the path of the batch file if it was defined as an absolute path.
+Otherwise the directory of the svcbatch.exe will be used as both home and working directory.

+  In case the **path** is relative, it will be resolved either to the directory of the batch file, if it was defined as an absolute path, or to the directory of the svcbatch executable.

+  The resulting **path** value must exist on the system or the service will fail to start, and write an error message to the Windows Event log.

 * **-m [number]**